 Submitting Your Audition

 Please submit three scores (with recordings if available) of three works online through Accept’d.
-At least one score must be for large ensemble (orchestra, wind ensemble, sinfonietta).
-Contact: Associate Professor Joseph Downing, chair, composition department, .
+At least one score must be for more than four instruments.
+Contact: Dr. Nicolas Scherzinger, chair, composition department,

-Submit a 20- to 30-minute recording online through Accept’d, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
+Submit a 20 to 30 minute recording online through Accept’d, including at least 10 minutes of conducting in performance and 10 minutes rehearsing.
 The camera should be facing the conductor.
 Conductors who pass the video audition will be invited to campus to audition with one of the Setnor School of Music’s choral ensembles.
-Two selections will be conducted: one assigned by the director of choral activities that the ensemble knows, and one chosen by the applicant to teach the ensemble.
-Contact: Professor John Warren, director of choral studies, .
+Contact: Dr. John Warren, director of choral studies, .

 Applicants have the option of submitting audition materials that focus on one of two emphases: piano performance (solo) or piano performance (collaborative arts) For the graduate emphasis in solo performance, applicants should present a representative recital program (a minimum of 40 minutes of music).
 International applicants may, in lieu of a live audition, provide high-quality video recordings online via Accept’d.
 Applicants auditioning for the collaborative arts emphasis should present a representative program of solo, vocal, and chamber music.
 Applicants should consult with the chair of the keyboard department to finalize repertoire choices.
 Please note that students interested in either emphasis should apply to the M.Mus. in performance for piano on their application to Syracuse University.
 Contact: Professor Ida Tili-Trebicka, .